Can You Lay Basketball Court Tiles Over Grass?

 While these tiles can be installed over grass, it’s not the ideal subsurface.
 They too are designed for installation over hard flat surfaces.
 If you do install it over grass, you’ll find that it will contour with the ground below so you may not have a completely level court, without the use of the pedestrian mat layer, which could cause irregular bounces when dribbling.

-Remember: All of these basketball court options will yield the most satisfying results if the surface below the tiles is completely free of bumps or soft spots.
-The best way to ensure that over a grass surface is to include a firm layer of pedestrian mats between the grass and court tiles.
-You may also find that a layer of plywood or ground protection mats can provide the firm/level surface you need over grass for temporary basketball court installations.
+Remember: All of these basketball court options will yield the most satisfying results if the subsurface is concrete, asphalt, or another hard flat surface.
+We do not recommend installing any of these court tiles directly over grass for basketball use.
+You may also find that a layer of plywood may provide the firm/level surface you need over grass for small, temporary basketball dribbling areas.